Skip to main content

 10%

 You've spent three modules learning how markets work, how to read price action, and how to manage risk.
-You could probably explain position sizing, stop-loss placement, and why chasing trades destroys accounts.
-So here's the uncomfortable question: if you know all of that, why would you ever blow an account?
+You could explain position sizing, stop-loss placement, and why chasing trades destroys accounts.
+If you know all of that, why would you ever blow an account?

 Knowledge Isn't the Problem